A Craft Essay on Writing Diversity in Fiction

 In the end, do what you will.
 There are exceptions to everything and ultimately your work is your own, and (for the most part) you control what goes out into the world.
 But, once it’s out there, it’s no longer solely your own.
 Readers, bloggers, editors, and agents are all going to have thoughts and feelings about your writing.
 Put the best of yourself out there, do work you’re proud of, and aim to write well and responsibly.
 A lot of really good discourse is happening on social media.
 Look to twitter especially—writers like Justina Ireland and Mikki Kendall and Ellen Oh are doing good, important work.
 And keep reading about diversity and inclusion!
 There are so many resources available and reasons to reflect the world around you.

-Sarah Sawyers-Lovett is a writer, MFA student, and bookseller living in Philadelphia.
-She is the author of Everybody Else’s Girl, a memoir, and Retrospect, an anthology.
-You can find more of her writing at Sarahsayshello.com
+Sawyer Lovett is a writer, MFA student, and bookseller living in Philadelphia.
+He is the author of Everybody Else’s Girl, a memoir, and Retrospect, an anthology.
+You can find more of his writing at sawyerlovett.com.

 Image credit: Kelli Tungay on Unsplash